-Expiry of current term: March 5, 2022, or effective date of appointment of a successor director
+Director since:December 10, 2015Expiry of current term:April 8, 2024, or effective date of appointment of a successor director

 The Honourable Mr. Wetston is a distinguished lawyer with a breadth of experience and expertise in competition law and policy, securities regulation, energy regulation and administrative law.
 In 2016, Mr. Wetston was awarded the Order of Canada for his significant contributions as a public servant, jurist and regulator.
+Mr. Wetston is a former Canadian Senator between November 10, 2016 and June 3, 2022.
 Mr. Wetston has served as Chair and Chief Executive Officer of the OSC, as Vice-Chair of the OSC, and as Chair and Chief Executive Officer of the OEB.
 During his time as Chair and Chief Executive Officer of the OSC, Mr. Wetston played a significant role in Canadian and international securities regulatory bodies by serving as a senior member of the Canadian Securities Administrators and as a Vice Chair of the International Organization of Securities Commissions.
 Mr. Wetston has served as a Judge of the Federal Court of Canada, Trial Division, an ex-officio member of the Federal Court's Appeal Division, and Director of Investigations and Research at the Bureau of Competition Policy.
 Mr. Wetston is a Senior Fellow of the C.D.
 Howe Institute and has served on several Advisory Boards, including the Program on Ethics in Law and Business at the University of Toronto, and the Shannon School of Business at Cape Breton University.
-Mr. Wetston is also a Trustee of the International Valuations Standards Council and a Member of the C.D.
+Mr. Wetston is a former Trustee of the International Valuations Standards Council.
+Mr. Wetston is a Member of the C.D.
 Howe Institute's Competition Policy Council.
 Mr. Wetston holds a Bachelor of Laws from Dalhousie University and a Bachelor of Science from Mount Allison University, and holds an ICD.D designation from the Institute of Corporate Directors.
 He has received special recognition as a Board Diversity Champion from Catalyst Canada Honours.
 Mr. Wetston holds honorary doctorate degrees from Cape Breton University and Dalhousie University and he is a recipient of the Queen Elizabeth II Diamond Jubilee Medal.